mzuther/Squeezer/README.markdown

 - flexible side-chain & parallel compression

 **Squeezer** has given me a deep insight into compression.
-But above that, it has quickly became my go-to generic compressor!
+But above that, it has quickly become my go-to generic compressor!

-*I'm currently in the process of finally releasing a binary.
-Please be patient for a little longer...*

 ## Documentation